-Concret Degulations Admission to MSs degrees is sither direct from DSs (Llong) or vis the server or direct General Regulations: Admission to MSc degrees is either direct from BSc (Hons) or via the corresponding Higher Diploma in Applied Science.
+Concerct Desculations Admission to MOs degrees is either direct from DOs (Llong) on visit the segment of the General Regulations: Admission to MSc degrees is either direct from BSc (Hons) or via the corresponding Higher Diploma in Applied Science.
 Direct entry students take courses and complete a research project over a period of one to one-and-a-half years.
 Students entering via the Higher Diploma route complete a Research Project and may be required to take some courses over a period of one year.
 The details vary for the individual degree programmes.
 Note: Students who entered directly from the BSc (Hons) and who achieve an average mark of 40-54% after repeating any failed modules once may be awarded a Higher Diploma in Applied Science on the recommendation of the examiners and will not be considered further for the MSc in Applied Science degrees.
 Students who entered via the Higher Diploma and who achieve less than 55% will not be awarded an MSc in Applied Science.
 Mode II - Coursework, Examination and Dissertation: The examination consists of written papers based on modules studied, together with submission of a thesis/dissertation based on project work.
 The written examinations will usually be held in Summer at the end of the course work.
 An average mark of at least Second Class Honours Grade II Standard, with no mark of less than 40%, must be achieved as a prerequisite for submission of the dissertation.
 Candidates will be allowed to repeat any failed modules once in the Autumn to attain this grade.
 The dissertation should usually be submitted within 6 terms of the start date of the course of study.
-Honours: First Class 70% - 100% Second Class Grade I: 60% - 69% Second Class Grade II: 55% - 59% The details of Written and Year's Work are given below for each subject. , ,
+Honours: First Class 70% - 100% Second Class Grade I: 60% - 69% Second Class Grade II: 55% - 59% The details of Written and Year's Work are given below for each subject.